Skip to main content

 Research Interests

-There is a critical need for the systematic identification and testing of dynamic community behavior as well as gene modulated states participating in the enhancement of cellular stress resistance of cultures.
-In our laboratory we use the new era of bioprocessing and genomic tools that make it possible control physiological states and to identify point mutations, insertions, deletions and/or translocations that have occurred in offspring strains following defined selection processes.
-In the near future, this comparative physiological/genetic approach will provide valuable insights for identifying gene combinations and new biochemical pathways, both playing a role in community microbial cross-feeding metabolism.
+There is a critical need for the systematic identification and testing of dynamic community behavior and gene-modulated states participating in enhancing cellular stress resistance of cultures.
+In our laboratory, we use the new era of bioprocessing and genomic tools that make it possible to control physiological states and to identify point mutations, insertions, deletions and/or translocations that have occurred in offspring strains following defined selection processes.
+Shortly, this comparative physiological/genetic approach will provide valuable insights for identifying gene combinations and new biochemical pathways, both playing a role in community microbial cross-feeding metabolism.
 This information may be applied to further improve microbial production or to understand dysbiosis by using strategic strain combinations and/or strain modifications.
-Our primary research interests are the genetic and physiological study of Gram positive organisms while investigating different but complementary areas with a focus on functional probiosis and bioenergy.
+Our primary research interests are the genetic and physiological study of Gram-positive organisms while investigating different but complementary areas with a focus on functional probiosis and bioenergy.
 Thus far our bioprocessing research has generated technology, peer-reviewed publications, and intellectual property to be directly implemented and translated into the generation of biofuels and functional foods.
 We have dedicated significant amounts of time towards implementing these new overlapping bioprocessing research areas that target prime university interests.

 Teaching

 I teach several classes at North Carolina State University.
-These include “Microbial Biotechnology” (MB 455/555) during Spring and MB 420/520 (“Fundamentals of Cell Culture Biotransformations”) during Fall.
-Both courses are targeted at microbiology majors or non-majors and to graduate students with interest in Biotechnology and Industrial Microbiology.
+These include “Microbial Biotechnology” (MB 455/555) during Spring and “Fundamentals of Cell Culture Biotransformations” (MB 420/520) during Fall.
+Both courses target microbiology majors or non-majors and graduate students interested in Biotechnology and Industrial Microbiology.

 View Publications on Google Scholar